MFLR3/CSHARP/PizzaDelivery/README.md

 * try/catch statements to ensure the incorrect user-input does not crash the program.
 * Some additional detail in the menu is required, such as "Press 0 to exit toppings menu".

+## Fixes in V2
+* Additional detail and tidier formatting of text.